-The chart is courtesy of the Historic Civilian Jeeps Collection of Jim and Peg Marski.
+The chart is courtesy of Jim Marski's Historic Civilian Jeeps Collection.
 See a larger copy (150K JPEG).

 The use of "4 WHEEL DRIVE" stencils on Jeep trucks roughly parallels their use on CJ's.
 See the 1947 drawing (70K GIF) showing the location on the 4T truck tailgate.
 Here is a 1954 fire truck from Hartwick, NY with original paint and early-style stencil.

 Rick Grover of Arizona sent an interesting addition to our survey of stencils: "There is a never-repainted mid-50's truck in a junkyard 40 miles from here that had "WILLYS" in white in the center of the tailgate.
 This replaced the WO logo that was stamped into the metal until Kaiser bought Willys.
 Over on the right side is the 4 WHEEL DRIVE.
 Dan Kravitz's 1955 truck has a faithful reproduction of this stencil."

 This is the most aggressive use of the WILLYS logo we have seen, dwarfing the second 4 WHEEL DRIVE stencil.

 This is the version of the second stencil with "Jeep" atop, seen in an advertisement on page 84 of Foster's The Story of Jeep.
 It is barely visible on the tailgate of a one-ton truck but the date of the ad is not given.
 My guess would be about 1961.